NefeliTav/Ram-Simulation/README.md

 # Ram Simulation
-The program simulates memory paging and the Page Replacement Algorithms used are LRU and Second Chance.
+The program simulates memory paging.
+The Page Replacement Algorithms used are LRU and Second Chance.

 ## Clean
 ```